PuruVJ/puruvjdev4/src/blog/js-class-private-vs-ts-private.md

 The very first time, the browser cached public property access, making it almost 6.2x faster than (correspondingly) private property access.
 But the rest of the time, public properties are cached well enough such that there are multiple instances of `0.5`.

-Private properties are always a bit slower even when cached, infact most of the time its 1.4-1.5x slower, in line with uncached benchmark above.
+Private properties are always a bit slower even when cached, in fact most of the time its 1.4-1.5x slower, in line with uncached benchmark above.

 I bet this is because browser has to keep track of checks for private properties to deny any external access to them.
 It's like building a backend.
 A backend may be cached really really well in Redis, but every request requires checking authentication adds some overhead.